JessePeplinski/phaser-2d-solid-snake/documentation/prompts.md

 2. I'm not able to take advantage of any of the vertical screen space I have.

 Is there a good solution for these issues I'm having?

+# Game UI Improvements
+1. Under the game's minimap: Display the level, time remaining, and alert status at all times underneath the minimap.
+Make it the same size as the current alert text.
+Then remove the level and time remaining from the upper left hand corner.
+2. Move the "Main menu" button location from behind the minimap to the upper left hand corner of the screen.